 • Read more about Enneking-Norton's research in our March 2018 article.

 Invasive earthworms also happen to be a big part of FMR Conservation Director Alex Roth's PhD studies.
 Alex even coauthored a study on the global distribution of earthworm diversity that made the cover of Science, and contributed to a global database on earthworms and the ecosystem changes they create.
 Read more about how these ecosystem engineers alter our forests.

 What's the best way to control buckthorn and protect native plants?
 A study at Hampton Woods

-In early 2018, we set up a project to study the long-term effects of three different methods of controlling invasive buckthorn at Hampton Woods in Hampton, MN.
-We're testing four combinations of forestry mowing and herbicide application, and measuring the impact on both buckthorn and native plants in those areas.
-This research could impact the way in which organizations like FMR approach buckthorn removal and improve not only the effectiveness with which we remove this invader, but also lessen the impacts of herbicide and other methods on native plant species.
+In early 2018, we set up a project to study the long-term effects of three different methods of controlling invasive buckthorn at Hampton Woods in Hampton, Minnesota.
+We tested four combinations of forestry mowing and herbicide application, then measured the impact on both buckthorn and native plants in those areas.
+This research could impact the way in which organizations like FMR approach buckthorn removal and improve not only the effectiveness with which we remove buckthorn, but also lessen the impacts of herbicide and other removal methods on native plant species.

 • Read our April 2018 article about this study.